Skip to main content

 The section 139A warning notice is the most legally critical element for recreational service operators.
 The release form must include the prescribed notice (or a notice in substantially similar terms) that the consumer guarantee provisions of the ACL relating to the supply of services with due care and skill are excluded in relation to death or personal injury, to the extent permitted by section 139A of the Competition and Consumer Act 2010 (Cth).
 Without this notice, the recreational services exception will not apply.

-The activity and risk description must be specific and comprehensive.
+The activity and risk description must be specific and thorough.
 The release must clearly identify the activity being released (not just a generic 'physical activity') and must list the specific foreseeable risks of that particular activity.
 Australian courts will construe a release narrowly if the risks are described only in vague or general terms — a list of specific risks relevant to the activity in question substantially strengthens the release's effectiveness under the voluntary assumption of risk doctrine.

 The voluntary assumption of risk clause should confirm that the participant acknowledges and accepts the specific risks of the activity and has chosen to participate knowing those risks.
 This aligns the contractual release with the statutory voluntary assumption of risk defence under the applicable Civil Liability Act.